Set Default Values

 Tips

 • Default values only apply to new emails.
-Changing a default won't update pages that were already created.
+Changing a default won't update records that were already created.

-• If the select option you want doesn't exist yet in your Notion database, create it in Notion first, then refresh the property list in Quicktion.
+• If the select option you want doesn't exist yet in your Notion database or Airtable table, create it there first, then refresh the field list in Quicktion.

 • Combine defaults with mappings for a complete setup: map the email-specific fields (subject, sender, date) and set defaults for everything else (status, category, flags).